zer0def/nginxinc-kubernetes-ingress/docs/content/troubleshooting/troubleshooting-app-protect-waf.md

 ---
+docs: DOCS-1460
+doctypes:
+- ''
-title: "Troubleshooting with NGINX App Protect WAF"
+title: Troubleshooting with NGINX App Protect WAF
-description: "This document describes how to troubleshoot problems when using NGINX Ingress Controller and the NGINX App Protect WAF module."
+toc: true
 weight: 700
-docs: "DOCS-1460"
-doctypes: [""]
-toc: true
-aliases:
- - /content/troubleshooting/troubleshooting-with-app-protect
 ---

-This document describes how to troubleshoot problems with NGINX Ingress Controller with the [App Protect](/nginx-app-protect/) module enabled.
+This document describes how to troubleshoot problems when using NGINX Ingress Controller and the NGINX App Protect WAF module.

 For general troubleshooting of NGINX Ingress Controller, check the general [troubleshooting]({{< relref "troubleshooting/troubleshoot-common" >}}) documentation.